Tim Sylvia: Post-UFC

 On March 28, 2008, Sylvia signed with Adrenaline MMA, formerly M-1 Global, to a two-year contract that allowed him to fight for other organizations while under contract with Adrenaline.
 A few weeks later he was offered to fight Fedor Emelianenko at Affliction Clothing's inaugural event Affliction: Banned.
 The fight took place on July 19, 2008, and saw the Russian dropping Sylvia and taking his back before securing a rear naked choke, forcing Sylvia to submit at 0:36 of the first round.

 On February 25, 2009, Sylvia's manager (and Adrenaline MMA CEO) Monte Cox announced that Sylvia would face former boxing world heavyweight champion and 1988 Olympic gold medalist Ray Mercer in a boxing main event at Adrenaline MMA III on May 30, 2009, at the Trump Taj Mahal Casino Resort in Atlantic City.
 However, after the New Jersey State Athletic Control Board refused to sanction the fight, the event was moved to Birmingham Jefferson Civic Center in Birmingham, Alabama, and rescheduled to June 13.
 Only days before the bout, it was changed to be contested under MMA rules, again because of sanctioning problems.
-When they finally met, Mercer knocked Sylvia out with a single punch nine seconds into the first round.
+When they finally met Sylvia initiated with a low kick, but Mercer knocked Sylvia out with a single punch nine seconds into the first round.
 Sylvia weighed in at 310.6 pounds for the Super Heavyweight fight.

 Before his bout with Mercer, Sylvia was scheduled to face Paul Buentello at Affliction: Trilogy.
 But after the devastating KO loss, Cox and Affliction decided it would be best for Sylvia to sit out the next few months, because of his recent losses.